 - home visits as well as services provided at clinics and day centres

-ONE provides each child with a Carnet de l’enfant, a document to record medical notes and vaccinations, which should be taken to all medical appointments.
+ONE provides each child with a Carnet de l’enfant.
+This document records medical notes and vaccinations.
+It should be taken to all medical appointments.

-Both ONE and Kind en Gezin provide services supplementary to general healthcare available, and they may refer parents to family doctors or specialist paediatricians in Belgium in the event of health problems.
+Both ONE and Kind en Gezin provide services supplementary to general healthcare available.
+They may refer parents to family doctors or specialist pediatricians in Belgium in the event of health problems.
 For general minor illnesses such as seasonal viruses, you can take your child to a GP.